 Strategies to Boost Energy Efficiency of Windows

 Strategically placed windows (in addition to heavy insulation, heat-retaining walls and floors) are an important part of a passive solar home design.
+If you need your windows looked at by a professional, Roofs By Rodger is a great choice.

 The strategy for passive solar window design is closely tied to window ratings.
 It focuses on orientation and size of glass to benefit from solar heat gain in winter and minimize it in summer.
 As a rule of thumb, the south wall should have windows that let in a plenty of light, while the other walls should be glazed with windows that have better insulation.